Job Search Strategies

 Do not wait until the deadline date to apply – send your applications early!

 Career Advising Appointment

 Advisors can help with job search support, further education questions, career information, building experiences, and helping you find the right services and resources.
 You can schedule an advising appointment (30 min) or meet with an advisor during drop-in clinics.

 Drop-in clinics are offered Tuesday, Wednesday and Thursday from 1:30 – 4:00 p.m. in Gilmour Hall 110.
 Meetings are 15 minutes and are available on a first-come basis.

 Career Counselling Appointment

-Career counselling helps you strategically define your career path and develop a career development plan.
+Career counselling helps you develop more clarity about yourself and your career goals.
 Use this appointment to examine your values, interests, and skills, and to develop self-directed career and education goals.
-To schedule an appointment, call our office at 905-525-9140 ext.
-24254 or visit us in Gilmour Hall 110.
+You can schedule a career counselling appointment on OSCARplus and meetings are held in Gilmour Hall 110.
 Appointments are 50 minutes in length.

 Financial Wellness Wednesdays

 Drop by Gilmour Hall (GH 110) on Wednesday afternoons to speak with a money coach from 1:30 – 4:00 p.m.
 Meetings are 15 minutes and are available on a first-come, first-serve basis.

 Deciding how to spend your money is up to you, but we can help you make good financial decisions that will impact you now and in the future!
 Topics include: budget planning, choosing a credit card, making a debt-repayment plan, setting financial goals, investing: stocks, bonds and TFSAs, paying bills, and more.